SonamKar/microservices/README.md

 * JPA hibernate with custom methods too are covered.
 (JDBC template applications will come in subsequent projects)
 * Test cases are not written for this project.
 * Packing structure is maintained for easy understanding.
+* Lombok annotations are used as good coding practice.